EmdadHaque/MyResume/projects/ms_forms_logic_app_jit_access_approval.md

 - Create a M365 Form.

-For demo purposes, I am using only 2 VMs and only asking for the public IP that needs to be allowlisted.
+For demo purposes, I am using 2 VMs and only asking for the public IP that needs to be allowlisted.

-We can ask for other details such as RDP or SSH or some other port, time and duration etc.
+We can ask for other details such as justification, RDP or SSH or some other port, time and duration etc.

    ![](/assets/img/projects/jit_access/ms-form-fields.png)